-Estimating energy and water
+Estimating Energy and water

-Energy is estimated based on the site type and floor area of the site:
+Energy is estimated based on the site type and m2 floor area of the site.
+Sites must:

-- 1. determine if the site type is manufacturing , warehouse or office - 2. determine the site floor area - 3. for each energy type, multiply the site size by the relevant site type in tables below - 4. divide this number by 12 to give a monthly estimate.
+- 1. Determine if your site type is manufacturing , warehouse or office - 2.
+Determine the site size in m2 - 3.
+For each energy type, multiply the site size by the relevant site type in tables below - 4.
+Divide this number by 12 to give a monthly estimate - 5.
+Add this figure into the Electricity [KWh] indicator into the environmental data questionnaire each month